ayushnoori/amanuensis/README.md

 > AI-enabled physician assistant for automated clinical summarization and question generation.
 Empowering physicians to achieve accurate diagnoses and effective treatments.
 Project for [TreeHacks 2023](https://www.treehacks.com/) at Stanford University.

+# Winner at TreeHacks 2023
+Amanuensis was awarded the BIG IDEA: Patient Safety Technology Prize at [TreeHacks 2023](https://www.treehacks.com/), sponsored by the Pittsburgh Regional Health Initiative and the Patient Safety Technology Challenge.
+Learn more at [www.patientsafetytech.com](https://www.patientsafetytech.com/).
+We're grateful to the sponsors and judges for their consideration and recognition, and to the TreeHacks organizing team at Stanford University.

+## Prize Description
+> We're in search of bold new thinking.
+This is an invitation to solve the problem of medical error that harms millions of U.S. patients, kills approximately 250,000 patients, and costs billions of dollars every year.
+We’re calling on TreeHacks teams to envision the best technology-enabled patient safety solution that has the potential to avert patient harm and save lives and will be awarding $2,000 to the top team.
+Your hack must align with one of the following five leading patient safety challenges facing health care across the continuum of care: Medication errors, procedural/surgical errors, errors during routine patient care (e.g. pressure ulcers, blood clots, falls), infections and diagnostic safety.
+Learn more about the problem and get access to resources to help your hack here.

 ## Problem Statement 💡

 The modern electronic health record (EHR) encompasses a treasure trove of information across patient demographics, medical history, clinical data, and other health system interactions (Jensen *et al.*).
 Although the EHR represents a valuable resource to track clinical care and retrospectively evaluate clinical decision-making, the data deluge of the EHR often obfuscates key pieces of information necessary for the physician to make an accurate diagnosis and devise an effective treatment plan (Noori and Magdamo *et al.*).
 Physicians may struggle to rapidly synthesize the lengthy medical histories of their patients; in the absence of data-driven strategies to extract relevant insights from the EHR, they are often forced to rely on intuition alone to generate patient questions.
 Further, the EHR search interface is rarely optimized for the physician search workflow, and manual search can be both time-consuming and error-prone.